What is a venous skin ulcer?

 What causes venous skin ulcers?

-Veins that become blocked also may cause blood to pool, leading to
+Veins that become blocked also may cause fluid to pool, leading to these ulcers.

 What are the symptoms?

 The first sign of a venous skin ulcer is skin that turns dark red or purple over the area where the blood is leaking out of the vein.
 The skin also may become thick, dry, and itchy.